Best Wood For Dining Tables

 Walnut is a strong, hard and durable wood that carves well and holds a good shape for much longer.
 This makes it ideal for statement furniture that requires a high level of craftsmanship.

-Both North American Walnut and European walnut are more durable than cherry, but not quite as resistant to denting and wear and tear as hard maple or white oak, for instance.
+Both North American Walnut and European walnut are more durable than cherry, but not quite as resistant to denting and wear and tear as hard ash or white oak, for instance.

 One of the most distinguishing features of walnut is its vast and textured colour palette, stretching from light brown to dark chocolate.
 American walnut tends to have a darker, richer colour, while European walnut is lighter in tone, sometimes interspersed with wisps of delicious blonde, cream, or yellow, and the occasional note of red.